 One of the biggest advantages of a link building campaign is its longevity.
-What do I mean by that?

 Every link you build is functionally permanent.
 Sure, it might get removed, or the publisher might eventually shut down, but if there isn’t an inciting event, your link will live forever.

 As you target more publishers and higher-authority publishers, you’ll start getting page-one rankings more frequently, and your SEO strategy will really start to take off.

-Not looking so expensive now, is it?
+Your link building is not looking so expensive now, is it?

 I get it!
 You want to see the numbers.